 - Shorter Learning Cycles

 When you deliver code to your customers more rapidly, the feedback loops are shorter as well.
 This means you can understand the value of the features you are delivering to your users and continuously improve their experience, a critical skill for nascent startups.

 When you chop down the work from coding through to deployment, this dramatically reduces the risk of delivery with each change.
 By not creating huge bundles that are an integration hell, you gain the benefits of confidence with releasing more regularly.

-Finally progress can be shortened from weeks to days with less context switches, thereby increasing organizational productivity overall.
+Finally, progress can be shortened from weeks to days with fewer context switches, thereby increasing organizational productivity overall.
 The truly great thing about cycle time is that it can actually be improved pretty quickly.
 Based on data from hundreds of engineering teams, we have measured improvements of 20-30% just in the first month, and as much as 75% after one quarter when optimizing for the right things.

 Finally, metrics or measurements are just the first step, but a great first step.
 If you really want to get great at software delivery, it's not enough.